 What Causes Chest Pain?

 Chest pain has many possible causes, all of which deserve medical attention.
 The causes of chest pain fall into two major categories, cardiac and non-cardiac causes.

 - Angina: Fatty deposits can build up in the arteries that carry blood to your heart, narrowing them and restricting blood flow to your heart.
 Angina is chest pain caused by a temporary loss of blood to the heart muscle.
 It can be brought on with exercise, emotion, eating, especially heavy meals or exposure to extreme hot or cold temperatures.
 It usually goes away within minutes after stopping the stressful activity, and there is no damage to the heart muscle.

 - Coronary Artery Spasm: A coronary artery spasm temporarily closes the blood flow to the heart.
-Spasm of the coronary arteries may occur spontaneously or be triggered by a stimulant such as nicotine or caffeine.
+Spasm of the coronary arteries may occur spontaneously or be triggered by a stimulant such as nicotine, caffeine or chemicals.

 - Mitral Valve Prolapse: A valve in your heart (the mitral valve) does not open and close smoothly.